FindoraNetwork/findora-wiki/docs/guides/transfers/confidential-transfers.md

 sidebar_position: 2
 ---

+# Confidential Transfer Guide

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Confidential Transfer

 A confidential transfer is Findora’s engineered method of moving your assets between wallets with the privacy you need.
 Backed by industry-leading algorithms and safe from prying eyes, we are excited for what value this will provide for you.
 Below is a guide on how to do a confidential transfer using Findora Wallet application to hide the amount and/or asset type.